rudesome/chocolateypackage-glazewm/README.md

 ## Changes (chocolatey package)

-Version 3.1.1 was still with the EXE installer (included Zebar).
+Version 3.1.1 was still with the EXE installer (included Zebar). <br>
 From Version >3.3.0 the author also published a MSI standalone package which only includes GlazeWM.

 ---